This post may contain affiliate links. Please see my disclosure policy for details.

 I was told that Warsaw was a pretty drab and grey city before I got here, but if you head into the Old Town Market Place there’s no chance of that!

 All the architecture and buildings were so vibrant and colourful.
-Each little narrow cobbled street had another shop, house or hidden gem to explore.
+Each little narrow cobbled street had another shop, house, or hidden gem to explore.

 Horse-drawn carriages are driven in the square and street performers entertain you.
 It was like a fairy tale city.
 You cannot miss it!

-There are plenty of restaurants, cafés, souvenir shops with competitive prices and street food vendors here to grab some cheap eats.
+There are plenty of restaurants, cafés, souvenir shops with competitive prices, and street food vendors here to grab some cheap eats.

 This market square is the main draw of tourists who are heading to the capital and in the summer months can be extremely busy.

-Best bet is to beat the crowds by getting here early in the morning.
+The best bet is to beat the crowds by getting here early in the morning.

-If you’d rather look down than being on the ground, I would recommend paying a visit to the viewing terrace by St. Anne’s church, for 6 Zloty (around £1) you can get some amazing views.
+If you’d rather look down than be on the ground, I would recommend paying a visit to the viewing terrace by St. Anne’s church, for 6 Zloty (around £1) you can get some amazing views.

 The Warsaw Rising Museum